openziti/ziti-doc/docusaurus/blog/zitification/prometheus/part3.md

 > [!NOTE]
 > We won't dwell on this for long in this article but notice that this is showing off another superpower of OpenZiti, private DNS.
-> Notice that you were able to browse to a totally fictious domain name: kubea.prometheus.svc. ".svc" is **not** a legitimate top level
+> Notice that you were able to browse to a totally fictitious domain name: kubea.prometheus.svc. ".svc" is **not** a legitimate top level
 > domain.
 > [Look at the full list of top level domains starting with S](https://en.wikipedia.org/wiki/List_of_Internet_top-level_domains#S).
 You
 > won't find ".svc" on that list at this time